Security and Authentication

 Will my login credentials be safe if a third party registers a new account with my email address?

 Yes!
 There is an email verification process for every user.
-If someone attempts to register a new CINNOX account with your email address, an email verification is sent to your email inbox.
-Only you or those authorised with access to your email account will be able to verify the new CINNOX registration.
+Suppose someone attempts to register a new CINNOX account with your email address.
+In that case, email verification is sent to your email inbox.
+Only you or those authorised to access your email account can verify the new CINNOX registration.

-Can I set up additional password policies to further protect our users' credentials?
+Can I set up additional password policies to protect our users' credentials?

 Yes, you can.
-Go to Administration > Security > Service Authentication then click on Staff Password Policies to set up and enable additional policies, like preventing Staff members from reusing a set number of passwords, setting passwords to expire after a specific number of days, or automatically locking a staff account after a number of failed login attempts.
+Go to Administration > Security > Service Authentication, then click on Staff Password Policies to set up and enable additional policies, like preventing Staff members from reusing a set number of passwords, setting passwords to expire after a specific number of days, or automatically locking a staff account after several failed login attempts.

 Is it possible to block specific visitor IP addresses from my end?